Tokio-School/Google_Cloud_EN/M2U2-Computer_Services/M2U2-2-Discs_and_Snapshots.md

 To simulate this workflow, follow these steps:

 1. Returns the SSH terminal to the new instance.
-2. Create an original file on the persistent disk of the instance, which will simulate a file to be processed, e.g. with the echo command &quot;data to be processed&quot; \&gt; $HOME/sample\_file.txt.
+2. Create an original file on the persistent disk of the instance, which will simulate a file to be processed, e.g. with the echo command "data to be processed" > $HOME/sample_file.txt.
-3. Copy the data file to be processed to the local SSD: cp $HOME/sample\_file.txt /mnt/disks/MOUNT\_DIRECTORY/sample\_file.txt.
+3. Copy the data file to be processed to the local SSD: cp $HOME/sample_file.txt /mnt/disks/MOUNT_DIRECTORY/sample_file.txt.
-4. Simulate the processing of such data on the scratch disk by adding a new line to the same echo &quot;processed data&quot; \&gt;\&gt; /mnt/disks/MOUNT\_DIRECTORY/sample\_file.txt.
+4. Simulate the processing of such data on the scratch disk by adding a new line to the same echo "processed data" >> /mnt/disks/MOUNT_DIRECTORY/sample_file.txt.
-5. Check the processed file: cat /mnt/disks/MOUNT\_DIRECTORY/sample\_file.txt.
+5. Check the processed file: cat /mnt/disks/MOUNT_DIRECTORY/sample_file.txt.
-6. After data processing is complete, copy the file to the persistent disk: cp /mnt/disks/MOUNT\_DIRECTORY/sample\_file.txt $HOME/sample\_file.txt
+6. After data processing is complete, copy the file to the persistent disk: cp /mnt/disks/MOUNT_DIRECTORY/sample_file.txt $HOME/sample_file.txt
-7. Check the file with the processed data: cat $HOME/sample\_file.txt.
+7. Check the file with the processed data: cat $HOME/sample_file.txt.

-_DELIVERABLE:_ M2U2-2-task\_4-file\_1-screenshot\_1.jpg: Screenshot the details section of the instance, showing the persistent boot disk and the local SSD disk.
+_DELIVERABLE:_ M2U2-2-task_4-file_1-screenshot_1.jpg: Screenshot the details section of the instance, showing the persistent boot disk and the local SSD disk.

 **Simulated VM Stop**

-As we discussed, an instance with a local SSD disk cannot stop, and if it stops due to an unexpected problem, it will start again, so we cannot &quot;restart&quot; an instance.
+As we discussed, an instance with a local SSD disk cannot stop, and if it stops due to an unexpected problem, it will start again, so we cannot "restart" an instance.

 We can simulate a hardware problem or any other that would stop the instance by stopping it from the OS:

 1. On the SSH terminal of the instance, stop it with the command sudo shutdown now.
   1. _Note:_ Stopping the instance will immediately lose the SSH connection to it.
-2. In the console, in the  **Compute Engine \&gt; VM Instances** section, you will see how the new instance appears stopped and cannot be restarted.
+2. In the console, in the  **Compute Engine > VM Instances** section, you will see how the new instance appears stopped and cannot be restarted.
   1. _Note:_ Sometimes, it will take a while to show this status.
 Refresh the page in the console, reload the page, enter the instance details, etc., and it will finally display itself accordingly.

 **Deliverables Summary**

 1. M2U3-3-questions.txt: Answers to all questions raised in the exercise.
-2. M2U2-2-task\_1-file\_1-screenshot\_1.jpg: Screenshot of the details section of the first instance, showing that it has no boot disk associated.
+2. M2U2-2-task_1-file_1-screenshot_1.jpg: Screenshot of the details section of the first instance, showing that it has no boot disk associated.
-3. M2U2-2-task\_1-file\_2-screenshot\_2.jpg: Screenshot of the details section of the second instance, showing the associated boot disk.
+3. M2U2-2-task_1-file_2-screenshot_2.jpg: Screenshot of the details section of the second instance, showing the associated boot disk.
-4. M2U2-2-task\_1-file\_3-screenshot\_3.jpg: Screenshot of the Compute Engine disk section, showing both disks.
+4. M2U2-2-task_1-file_3-screenshot_3.jpg: Screenshot of the Compute Engine disk section, showing both disks.
-5. M2U2-2-task\_2-file\_1-screenshot\_1.jpg: Screenshot of the instance details section, showing both associated persistent disks.
+5. M2U2-2-task_2-file_1-screenshot_1.jpg: Screenshot of the instance details section, showing both associated persistent disks.
-6. M2U2-2-task\_2-file\_2-screenshot\_2.jpg: Screenshot the SSH terminal with just the result of the commands lsblk, sudo blkid /dev/DEVICE\_NAME and cat /etc/fstab (_note:_ you can clear the terminal of other commands with clear).
+6. M2U2-2-task_2-file_2-screenshot_2.jpg: Screenshot the SSH terminal with just the result of the commands lsblk, sudo blkid /dev/DEVICE_NAME and cat /etc/fstab (_note:_ you can clear the terminal of other commands with clear).
-7. M2U2-2-task\_2-file\_1-screenshot\_1.jpg: Screenshot of the instance details section, showing both associated persistent disks for one instance.
+7. M2U2-2-task_2-file_1-screenshot_1.jpg: Screenshot of the instance details section, showing both associated persistent disks for one instance.
-8. M2U2-2-task\_2-file\_1-screenshot\_1.jpg: Screenshot of the instance details section, showing both associated persistent disks for the other instance.
+8. M2U2-2-task_2-file_1-screenshot_1.jpg: Screenshot of the instance details section, showing both associated persistent disks for the other instance.
-9. M2U2-2-task\_2-file\_5-screenshot\_5.jpg: Screenshot of the SSH terminal with only the result of the commands lsblk, sudo blkid /dev/DEVICE\_NAME and cat /etc/fstab for an instance.
+9. M2U2-2-task_2-file_5-screenshot_5.jpg: Screenshot of the SSH terminal with only the result of the commands lsblk, sudo blkid /dev/DEVICE_NAME and cat /etc/fstab for an instance.
-10. M2U2-2-task\_2-file\_6-screenshot\_6.jpg: Screenshot of the SSH terminal with only the result of the commands lsblk, sudo blkid /dev/DEVICE\_NAME and cat /etc/fstab for the other instance.
+10. M2U2-2-task_2-file_6-screenshot_6.jpg: Screenshot of the SSH terminal with only the result of the commands lsblk, sudo blkid /dev/DEVICE_NAME and cat /etc/fstab for the other instance.
-11. M2U2-2-task\_3-file\_1-screenshot\_1.jpg: Screenshot the details section of the manually created snapshot.
+11. M2U2-2-task_3-file_1-screenshot_1.jpg: Screenshot the details section of the manually created snapshot.
-12. M2U2-2-task\_3-file\_2-screenshot\_2.jpg: Screenshot the details section of the disk, showing the associated snapshot schedule.
+12. M2U2-2-task_3-file_2-screenshot_2.jpg: Screenshot the details section of the disk, showing the associated snapshot schedule.
-13. M2U2-2-task\_4-file\_1-screenshot\_1.jpg: Screenshot the details section of the instance, showing the persistent boot disk and the local SSD disk.
+13. M2U2-2-task_4-file_1-screenshot_1.jpg: Screenshot the details section of the instance, showing the persistent boot disk and the local SSD disk.

 **Clean up resources**

 Follow the instructions below carefully to clean up the resources and settings used in your project.
 This will ensure that you avoid ongoing costs and problems in subsequent fiscal years in particular.

-1. In  **Compute Engine \&gt; VM Instances** , delete all instances created.
+1. In  **Compute Engine > VM Instances** , delete all instances created.
-2. In  **Compute Engine \&gt; Snapshots** , delete all snapshots and snapshot scheduling.
+2. In  **Compute Engine > Snapshots** , delete all snapshots and snapshot scheduling.
-3. In **Computer Engine \&gt; Disks** , make sure that all disks have been removed when deleting instances, and delete the ones that have not.
+3. In **Computer Engine > Disks** , make sure that all disks have been removed when deleting instances, and delete the ones that have not.